Tractor Supply Company: History

 In 2014, Tractor Supply made it on the Fortune 500 list.
 On March 31, 2018, the company opened its 1700th store.
 On September 4, 2018, the company celebrated its 80th anniversary by ringing the closing bell at the NASDAQ Stock Exchange in New York.

 TSC's 1,900th store opened in September 2020.
 By December, the company had 1,923 stores in 49 states.
 By October 2021, there were 1,967 stores in 49 states.
 Hal Lawton became CEO in 2020.
 That year, the company received a Great Place to Work certification.

 During the COVID-19 pandemic, Tractor Supply was deemed an essential business and remained open.
 The company saw revenue grow 27 percent as more people turned to gardening and pet and livestock ownership.
 That year, it also established the Tractor Supply Company Foundation.

 In 2021, Tractor Supply reached #291 on the Fortune 500 list and had over 20 million members in its loyalty program, Neighbor's Club.
 TSC is the largest retail ranch and farm store operator in the U.S.

 On Oct 11, 2022, Tractor Supply received clearance from the FTC to close on its acquisition of Orscheln Farm & Home.
 In order to mitigate federal anti-trust concerns, Tractor Supply sold 73 Orscheln stores and the Orscheln distribution center in Moberly, Missouri, to Bomgaars; 12 stores were sold to Missouri-based farm store chain Buchheit.

 As of late 2024, Tractor Supply had 2,216 locations with a target of 3,000.
 The target number of locations increased by 200 from the previous year.

+In September 2025, Tractor Supply agreed to a $1.35 million settlement with the California Privacy Protection Agency over alleged violations of the California Consumer Privacy Act related to privacy notices, service-provider contracts, and opt-out mechanisms.